 When you make an investment in an index mutual fund, there may be an up-front charge to buy shares, called a transaction fee.
-As of July 7, in the Fidelity mutual fund research center there are about 453 index funds mutual funds, and about 300 charged transaction fees.
+As of August 3, in the Fidelity mutual fund research center there are about 429 index funds mutual funds, and more than 250 charged transaction fees.
 With an ETF, you have to pay a brokerage commission.
 These are typically relatively small costs, but there are times when they can add up.

 One is if you make regular contributions into a chosen mutual fund.
 Each additional investment could come with a purchase fee.
 Say one fund is available free of transaction costs while another costs $75.
 If you are making monthly purchases, a fee of this kind could add up to $900 a year, and quickly dwarf minor differences in expense ratios.

 Trading commissions for ETFs are typically small.
-But for investors who make a lot of ETF purchases and sales, they can add up.
+But for investors who make a lot of ETF purchases and sales, they can become substantial.

 Tip: Check with your broker to see if it offers index funds without transaction fees or ETFs that trade commission free, and weigh the benefits of that against other characteristics of the investment options.